debi-ml/Summit_ws/README.md

-# Project Title

-Simulation Design of a Robotic Mobile Manipulator for Material Acceleration Platforms
+# Simulation Design of a Robotic Mobile Manipulator

 ## Description